preciofishbone/OmniaDocs/document-management/administrator/document-reports/index.rst

 .. image:: odm-reports-example.png

-If you would like to have a closer look at a document, just the click the link to open the document.
+If you would like to have a closer look at a document, just click the link to open the document.